-The cost of property tax expenditures are the revenue losses from statewide mills that would have been collected if these programs did not reduce the properties' taxable value.
+The cost of property tax expenditures are the revenue losses from statewide mills that would have been collected if these programs did not reduce the properties taxable value.
 Property tax expenditures can cost other property owners as well due to laws governing local governments' budgeting procedure (15-10-420, MCA).
 This section of code allows local governments to increase mills to offset a reduction in the tax base.
 Property tax expenditures work to lower taxable value for one sub-group of taxpayers which decreases the tax base and can cause mills to increase so that local jurisdictions can maintain budget levels.

-In this section, the tax expenditure is reported as the decrease of state revenue caused by each program, and the subsequent increase in property tax to other taxpayers in the county is reported as a tax shift.
+In this section, the tax expenditure is reported as the decrease of state revenue caused by each program, and the tax burden reallocated to other taxpayers is reported as a tax shift.